tc39/proposal-decorators/TABLE.md

 |`  enumerable:`             | -                                        |`false`                                      |`false`                                                           |`false`                                              |
 |`}`                         |                                          |                                             |                                                                  |                                                     |
 </table>

-<sup>1</sup> `element` is an array of decorator descriptors, not to be confused with property descriptors.

 <sup>2</sup> `initialize` function is present only if the field is initialized into the class body: `field = 10`.
 A declaration like `field;` has `initialize` as undefined.
 Please, check if exist before calling it.